-Even though it is know as a "male hormone", testosterone is produces both by men and women, and is related to libido, fertility, and secondary male features, such as hair growth and increased muscle mass.
-Medical treatment to increase testosterone levels, such as testosterone injections or adhesives, should only be used under medical supervision of an endocrinologist.
+Although it is known as a "male hormone", testosterone is produced in both men and women.
+This hormone is associated with libido, fertility, and secondary male features, such as hair growth and increased muscle mass.
+Treatment to increase testosterone levels, such as testosterone injections or adhesives, should only be used under medical supervision of an endocrinologist.

 1. Follow a diet rich in zinc and vitamins

 Dieting is a great way to increase testosterone levels.
 To do so, it is recommended that you: